craftypath/gotf/README.md

   -c, --config string        Config file to be used (default "gotf.yaml") -d, --debug                Print additional debug output to stderr -h, --help                 help for gotf
-  -m, --module-dir string    The module directory to run Terraform in -n, --no-vars              Don't add any variables when running Terraform.
+  -m, --module-dir string    The module directory to run Terraform in (default ".")
+  -n, --no-vars              Don't add any variables when running Terraform.
                              This is necessary when running 'terraform apply' with a plan file.
   -p, --params key=value     Params for templating in the config file.
 May be specified multiple times (default map[])